-There are more than 600 species of exotic fishes in the Maldives, many of them are found only here.
-The list includes the barracuda that is usually coming up in shoals, tuna, napoleon fish, parrotfish, variety of moray eels, lionfish and so on.
+There are more than 600 species of exotic fishes in the Maldives, and many of them are found only here.
+The list includes the barracuda that is usually coming up in shoals, tuna, napoleon fish, parrotfish, a variety of moray eels, lionfish, and so on.

 Besides manta rays, you may also see Mobula rays, eagle rays, stingrays, etc. Stingrays are usually fed near resorts and even on the local islands sometimes (for example near Thinadhoo).
 You may dive with a great number of stingrays at a site between Hulhumale (the airport island) and Sheraton Full Moon.
 Although it’s obvious that they come to be fed, it’s still an impressive experience!

 In the Maldives, your eyes will be opened to a diver’s paradise of endless aquatic life.
 The area is home to over 1200 types of fish, 300 species of coral and 600 different types of crustaceans—giving you a seemingly endless list of marine life to explore.
 Most itineraries will visit the atolls in North Male’, Central Male’ or South Male’, but there are several other Maldives itineraries that a good travel manager can advise you.